Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 As explained earlier, the interface also allows the encoding of recursive structures.
-This functionality is achieved using the encoder accessible through the `self` property, which is a special encoder that can encode an object of the same type as the scope to which it belongs, by repeating the same calls as those made on the scope.
+This functionality is achieved using the encoder accessible through the `self` property, which is a special encoder that can encode an object of the same type as the scope to which it belongs to, by repeating the same calls as those made on the scope itself.

 Thus, it is possible to recursively encode a linked list as follows: